Tuberculosis (TB) can happen to anyone

 TB in lungs

-TB can occur in different places of the body.
-If you have been coughing for a long time then you probably have TB in your lungs.
-To test for TB in the lungs, you Must provide a sample of sputum, To give a good sample, deeply inhale, hold the breath for a few seconds, cough vigorously and then spit the sputum into a plastic container.
-Generally you have to provide two samples.
-This sample is important to know if you really have TB.
+To give a good sample, deeply inhale, hold your breath for a few seconds, cough vigorously, and then spit the sputum into a plastic container.
+Usually, you have to provide two samples.
+This sample is important for the doctor to test if you really have TB.

-If your report is "Negative" ⊖, it means that they couldn't find TB in your sputum, If your symptoms persist, your doctor may tell you to repeat the sputum test after a few days.
+If your report is "Negative" ⊖, it means that they couldn't find TB in your sputum.
+If your symptoms persist, your doctor may tell you to repeat the sputum test after a few days.

 If your report is "Positive" ⊕, it means you have TB.
 Remember that TB can be completely cured with proper treatment.
 What to do next?
 Continue reading “I have been diagnosed with TB” below for more information.